JunehyukYoo/task-tracker/README.md

 ## 📦 What’s Included

-- ✅ Webpack 5
+- ✅ Webpack 5 for modular builds
-- ✅ Dev server with live reload
+- ✅ Development server with live reload
-- ✅ Source maps
+- ✅ Source maps for easier debugging
-- ✅ Production optimization (minified JS/CSS)
+- ✅ Production optimizations (minified JS/CSS)
 - ✅ HTML template integration via `HtmlWebpackPlugin`
 - ✅ GitHub Pages deployment via `subtree push`
 - ✅ `.gitignore` set up for `node_modules` and `dist`
+- ✅ Task Tracker application logic (manage tasks with add, update, and delete functionality)

-## 🧠 Notes
+## 🧠 About the Task Tracker App

-- The actual source code goes in the `src/` folder.
-- You can modify `src/template.html` and `src/index.js` to kick off your project.
-- Use the `webpack.common.js`, `webpack.dev.js`, and `webpack.prod.js` files to customize your build process.

-## 📝 License

-This project is a boilerplate/template and is free to use under the [MIT License](LICENSE).
+The Task Tracker App is designed to be simple yet powerful:

+- **Add New Tasks:** Quickly add tasks to your list.
+- **Bundle Tasks in Projects:** Keep your tasks organized in user-defined projects.
+- **Mark as Completed:** Easily update task status.
+- **Delete or Update Tasks:** Keep your task list current and manageable.
+- **Sorting:** Sort your task list in multiple ways.
+- **Pseudo-backend:** Save your updated tasks even on window close or refresh.
+- **Modular & Scalable:** Built with a clean Webpack setup that encourages modular code and easy customizations.

+This project leverages modern JavaScript and build tools to help you get up and running fast, while also serving as a robust foundation for further enhancements.